cgay/protocol-buffers/README.md

 Bit vector advantages:

 * generated code is the same for all field types
-* no need to use `false-or` types for any field type.
+* no need to use `false-or` types for any primitive field type.

 Bit vector disadvantages: